This page shares the current status of hazard mitigation plans across the nation.

-As of September 30, 2019, 13 states have received FEMA approval for their enhanced state mitigation plan.
+As of December 31, 2019, 13 states have received FEMA approval of an enhanced state mitigation plan.
 This makes those states eligible to receive increased funds under the Hazard Mitigation Grant Program following a disaster declaration.
 To receive FEMA approval of an enhanced plan, a state must demonstrate that it has developed a comprehensive mitigation program and is capable of managing increased funding to achieve its mitigation goals.
 The states with enhanced mitigation plans include: